buritbest123/BeXpert-Website/readme.md

-# BeXpert README
+# 🌟 BeXpert README 🌐

-This document provides an overview of the BeXpert project and instructions on how to run the code.
+This document 📄 provides an overview of the BeXpert project and instructions on how to run the code.
-For a visual demonstration of the project, you can watch the [BeXpert Demo Video](https://youtu.be/LoLqtIyFd5U) which provides a detailed description and walkthrough of the features and functionality of BeXpert.
+For a visual demonstration of the project, you can watch the [🎥 BeXpert Demo Video](https://youtu.be/LoLqtIyFd5U) which provides a detailed description 📜 and walkthrough of the features and functionality of BeXpert.

-## How to Run the Code
+## 🚀 How to Run the Code 🛠️

 To access the code, navigate to the `bexpert` directory and then to either the `frontend` or `backend` directory.
-Type `npm start` into your terminal.
+Type `npm start` 🖥️ into your terminal.
 Node.js will listen on ports 3000 and 3030.
 After starting the server, you can access our homepage by typing the following URLs into your web browser:

 - http://localhost:3000/ (for the backend)
 - http://localhost:3030/ (for the frontend)

-To configure the database, please update the `.env` file with the appropriate password.
+To configure the database, please update the 📁 `.env` file with the appropriate password.

-## Homepage
+## 🏠 Homepage 🌍

 The homepage (`index.html and index.css`) provides information about the website and links to other pages, including Search, About Us, How To, Login, and Register.

-## Search Page
+## 🔍 Search Page 🔎

 The search page (`Search.html`) displays all available products and allows you to filter by name, skills, or experience.
-Clicking "Learn more" will display the full profile.
+Clicking "Learn more" 🕵️‍♂️ will display the full profile.

-## How To Page
+## 📘 How To Page 📗

 The How To page (`How_to_Use.html`) provides instructions on how to use our website for both users and companies.